bilalbinameer/docker-secure-registry/README.md

 For client side give myregistry.crt file to client and ask them to do step 8

-To read about SSL certificates read:
+To read about SSL certificates visit:

 https://gist.github.com/soarez/9688998